Skip to main content

 • Months to first output.
 Even a great hire needs 2–3 months to understand your business before building anything useful.

-An agent deployment through ADV Digital Labs looks different:
+An agent deployment through ADV Digital Labs is structured very differently:

-Ongoing operation and monitoring Fraction of a full-time salary
+• Ongoing operation and monitoring runs at a fraction of a full-time hire's annual cost.

-Infrastructure (cloud, APIs) Included or passed through at cost
+• Infrastructure (cloud, APIs) is included or passed through at cost.

 What you get for that investment